Prosody (linguistics): Chunking

-Cognitive aspects
+Functions

-Intonation is said to have a number of perceptually significant functions in English and other languages, contributing to the recognition and comprehension of speech.
+Prosody has had a number of perceptually significant functions in English and other languages, contributing to the recognition and comprehension of speech.

 Grammar

 It is believed that prosody assists listeners in parsing continuous speech and in the recognition of words, providing cues to syntactic structure, grammatical boundaries and sentence type.
 Boundaries between intonation units are often associated with grammatical or syntactic boundaries; these are marked by such prosodic features as pauses and slowing of tempo, as well as "pitch reset" where the speaker's pitch level returns to the level typical of the onset of a new intonation unit.
 In this way potential ambiguities may be resolved.
 For example, the sentence "They invited Bob and Bill and Al got rejected" is ambiguous when written, although addition of a written comma after either "Bob" or "Bill" will remove the sentence's ambiguity.
 But when the sentence is read aloud, prosodic cues like pauses (dividing the sentence into chunks) and changes in intonation will reduce or remove the ambiguity.
 Moving the intonational boundary in cases such as the above example will tend to change the interpretation of the sentence.
 This result has been found in studies performed in both English and Bulgarian.
 Research in English word recognition has demonstrated an important role for prosody.